Is becoming an environmental engineer right for me?

 Students interested in studying environmental engineering should take high school courses in chemistry, biology, physics, and mathematics, including algebra, trigonometry, and calculus.

-Entry-level environmental engineering jobs require a bachelor's degree in environmental engineering or a related field, such as civil, chemical, or mechanical engineering.
+Entry-level environmental engineering jobs require a Bachelor's Degree in Environmental Engineering or a related field, such as civil engineering, chemical engineering, or mechanical engineering.
 Employers also value practical experience.
 Therefore, cooperative engineering programs, in which college credit is awarded for structured job experience, are valuable as well.
 Getting a license improves the chances for employment.

 Bachelor's degree programs typically last four years and include classroom, laboratory, and field studies.
 Some colleges and universities offer cooperative programs where students gain practical experience while completing their education.
 At some colleges and universities, a student can enrol in a five-year program that leads to both a bachelor’s and a master's degree.
 A graduate degree allows an engineer to work as an instructor at some colleges and universities or to do research and development.